yhy258/WaveOpticsTorch/examples/phase_propagation/diffraction.md

 There exists the analytic solution of the square aperture's diffraction pattern. $^{[1]}$
 This is expressed with Fresnel integral terms.
-Below is the results of the comparison between my framework's diffraction patterns and the analytic solutions.
+Below is the comparison between my framework's diffraction patterns and the analytic solutions.

 *The left figure of the below results is the simulated diffraction pattern using this code, and the right figure is the analytic solution.*